 This document introduces you to the Excel spreadsheet.
 It outlines the general structure of spreadsheets, then tells you specifically how to use Excel.
 For several years, the University of Sheffield has provided versions of Microsoft Excel.
-Excel 2000 is available to all University staff and students on the Managed NT Service, and is used by many staff on the Windows 98 service.
-It can be purchased at a reduced education cost from the Computer Centre..
+Gradually, we are moving towards Excel 2000.
+Some members of staff already use Excel 2000 on the networked Windows 98 service, and at some stage Excel 2000 will be available on the CICS Managed NT Service.